opinion

 For pleasure brands, accommodating this more inclusive narrative might involve promoting premium strokers that emphasize endurance, or penis pumps offering an alternative to ED pills.
 It can also mean raising awareness that pleasure isn’t solely about the penis, by sharing educator-led content and landing pages focused on beginner-friendly prostate toys and how to access P-spot pleasure.

-In marketing, it is crucial to replace performance-based language with stories of reclaiming pleasure in midlife, pairing transparent education from midlife sex experts and coaches with authentic product placements such as Instagram takeovers, videos or blog posts.
+In marketing, it is crucial to replace performance-based language with stories of reclaiming pleasure in midlife, pairing transparent education from midlife sex experts and coaches with authentic product placements through Instagram takeovers, videos or blog posts.
 Many brands and retailers feature menopause bundles and category pages, yet there’s a gap when it comes to “Midlife Men” categories to support that content.
 Besides guiding men on issues like low testosterone and sexual health, experts can also serve as consultants to help companies avoid ageist stereotypes when developing marketing strategies, campaigns and products.

 The number of men over 45 investing in premium health tech continues to grow.
 ED telehealth subscriptions are expanding, and innovations like AI and wearables are becoming more popular.
-These changes create an opportunity for brands to offer effective, stigma-reducing solutions for consumers who value discretion.
+These changes create an opportunity for brands to offer innovative, stigma-reducing solutions for consumers who value discretion.
 Experts and brands in the digital space therefore have an important role to play in supporting holistic wellness and illuminating the causes or onset of libido changes.

 Men at midlife deserve to experience the same positive, empowering messages about evolving desire as women do during menopause.
 For those of us in the sexual wellness industry, this is a chance to lead cultural change.
 We can help reshape the narrative around male sexuality, shifting away from restoring unattainable youth and toward promoting sustainable, realistic and partner-inclusive pleasure.
-Brands that recognize this opportunity and act on it can help shape the future of sexual wellness for both men and women.
+Brands that recognize this opportunity and act on it can help shape the future of sexual wellness for both midlife men and women.

 Karen Bigman is a Sexual Health Alliance-certified sex educator, an intimacy and menopause coach, and a midlife sexpert for both men and women.
 She hosts the podcast “Taboo to Truth: Life & Sex After 50.”